MajhiRockzZ/JS-Project-3/README.md

 * Display ingredients. 🥄
 * Allow to choose servings.🥄
 * Display recipe images. 🥄
-* Ingredients can be added to shopping list. 🥄
+* Ingredients can be added/remove to/from shopping list. 🥄
+* Recipe can be added/remove to/from like list. 🥄